This post may contain affiliate links.

 5 from 26 votes

 This delicious Mulled Cider recipe is the taste of autumn and winter in a mug.
-So easy to make and enjoy with friends.
+This spiced tipple is easily made in the slow cooker (crock pot).

 Prep Time: 5 minutes